Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Discussion

 \section{Discussion}

-In this paper we derive novel symmetry-based guarantees for VI with a broad class of divergences and in cases where $p$ exhibits partial symmetries.
+In this paper we provide extensions of symmetry-based guarantees for VI when minimizing $f$-divergences and in cases where $p$ exhibits partial symmetries.
 Our results provide not only theoretical insight, but also prescriptions for practitioners using VI to approximate the posteriors of Bayesian hierarchical models.
 They suggest, in particular, that VI can be improved by implementing these models in certain ways.
 These prescriptions are reminiscent of those known to improve the performance of MCMC samplers on challenging posteriors \citep[e.g.,][]{Betancourt:2015, Gomez:2018, Margossian:2020}

 The above considerations suggest one way to improve VI in Bayesian hierarchical models.
-But a more common approach is simply to choose a richer variational family $\mathcal Q$---for example, one allowing skewed approximations~\citep{Tan:2024}, or even semi-parametric or non-parametric approximations \citep[e.g.,][]{Agrawal:2020, Xu:2023, Cai:2024b, Xu:2025}.
-While this approach requires less bespoke manipulations of $p$, its computational expense grows quickly with the complexity of $\mathcal{Q}$.
+But a more common approach is to choose a richer variational family $\mathcal Q$---for example, one allowing skewed approximations~\citep{Tan:2024, Pozza:2026}, or even semi-parametric or non-parametric approximations \citep[e.g.,][]{Agrawal:2020, Xu:2023, Cai:2024b, Xu:2025}.
+While this approach requires fewer bespoke manipulations of $p$, its computational expense can grow quickly with the complexity of $\mathcal{Q}$.
 It is therefore of interest to understand how well simpler variational families can perform.
-Moving forward, we advocate a workflow in which VI proceeds first with a restricted family $\mathcal Q$ (e.g., factorized or location-scale), the accuracy of the inference is checked (here, it would be interesting to develop a symmetry-based check), and then slight corrections are applied \citep[e.g.,][]{Yao:2018, Giordano:2018} and $\mathcal Q$ is progressively complexified as necessary.
+Moving forward, we advocate a workflow in which VI proceeds first with a restricted family $\mathcal Q$ (e.g., factorized or location-scale), the accuracy of the inference is checked (here, it would be interesting to develop a symmetry-based check), slight corrections are applied \citep[e.g.,][]{Yao:2018, Giordano:2018, Pozza:2026} and $\mathcal Q$ is progressively complexified as necessary.